znxt38/LearnJava/README.md

 # LearnJava

-Collection of Java source code for
+Collection of Java source code for learning